-- The Highways Division includes the roadways, bridges, and tunnels of the former Massachusetts Highway Department (MHD) and the former Massachusetts Turnpike Authority, the Tobin Bridge and certain assets of the Massachusetts Department of Conservation and Recreation (DCR).
+- The Highways Division includes the roadways, bridges, and tunnels of the former Massachusetts Highway Department and the former Massachusetts Turnpike Authority, the Tobin Bridge and certain assets formerly under the purview of the Massachusetts Department of Conservation and Recreation.
 The Highways Division is responsible for the design, construction and maintenance of the Commonwealth's state highways and bridges.
-The Division also is responsible for overseeing traffic safety, engineering activities and snow and ice removal to ensure safe road and travel conditions.
-The Division has six regional districts. - The Rail & Transit Division is responsible for all transit, freight and intercity rail initiatives and oversees the MBTA and all Regional Transit Authorities of the Commonwealth.
-The MassDOT Board of Directors serves as the governing body of the MBTA, which itself remains a separate legal authority within MassDOT. - The Aeronautics Division has jurisdiction over the Commonwealth's public use airports, private use landing areas, and seaplane bases.
+The Highways Division also is responsible for overseeing traffic safety, engineering activities and snow and ice removal to ensure safe road and travel conditions.
+The Highways Division has six regional districts. - The Rail & Transit Division is responsible for all transit, freight and intercity rail initiatives and oversees the Massachusetts Bay Transportation Authority ("MBTA") and all Regional Transit Authorities (the "RTAs") of the Commonwealth.
+The Board of Directors serves as the governing body of the MBTA.
+The MBTA remains a separate legal authority within MassDOT. - The Aeronautics Division has jurisdiction over the Commonwealth's public use airports, private use landing areas, and seaplane bases.
 It is responsible for airport development and improvements, aviation safety, aircraft accident investigation, navigational aids, and statewide aviation planning.
-The Division certifies airports and heliports, licenses airport managers, conducts annual airport inspections, and enforces safety and security regulations. - The RMV is responsible for vehicle operator licensing and vehicle and aircraft registration available both online and at branch offices across the Commonwealth.
-The RMV oversees commercial and non-commercial vehicle inspection stations.
+The Aeronautics Division certifies airports and heliports, licenses airport managers, conducts annual airport inspections, and enforces safety and security regulations. - The RMV is responsible for vehicle operator licensing and vehicle and aircraft registration available both online and at branch offices across the Commonwealth.
+The RMV oversees commercial and noncommercial vehicle inspection stations.